 (Sensing measurement session for unassociated STAs)), and it does not include a Sensing Measurement Parameters element (see 9.4.2.320 (Sensing Measurement Parameters element)).

-NOTE—The Comeback field is only applicable for sensing measurement sessions with unassociated non-AP STAs (see 11.55.1.4.2 (Sensing measurement session for unassociated STAs)).
+NOTE—The Comeback field with value 1 is only applicable for sensing measurement sessions with unassociated non-AP STAs (see 11.55.1.4.2 (Sensing measurement session for unassociated STAs)).

 Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 0, the sensing responder shall transmit a Sensing Measurement Response frame to the sensing initiator which transmitted the Sensing Measurement Request frame, according to the following rules: